smrubin/fasv/README.md

 ### Build
 Build with `npm run build`

 TODO - Need to replace build system.
-For now, run grunt commands individually via `npx grunt ...`
+For now, be on Node v6 and run grunt commands individually via `npx grunt ...` then run `jekyll build`.

 ### Deploy
 To Upload to S3 Bucket: aws s3 cp _site/. s3://YOUR_BUCKET_NAME/ --recursive --profile PROFILE_NAME